severian42/Biomimicry-Machine-Learning/README.md

 - **Publication**: Preparation of manuscripts for peer-reviewed journals to disseminate findings.

 ---
-For inquiries or collaborations, feel free to [contact](beckettdillon42Gmail.com)
+For inquiries or collaborations, feel free to [Email me](beckettdillon42Gmail.com) or @Severian.Makes.Noise